The Trinity Benefice Banner Image

 Monthly choir pay

-The choir operates within a formal disciplined environment and choristers are treated as musicians rather than 'kids'.
-Whilst in full-time education the young choristers receive a small amount of pocket money.
-The amount paid is calculated using attendance records and the level of proficiency reached.
-As each level is completed the pay rate increases.
-Additional payments are made for weddings and other special services and events throughout the year.
+The choir operates within a formal, disciplined environment, and choristers are treated as musicians rather than 'kids'.
+Whilst in full-time education, 8- 18-year-olds receive a small monthly amount calculated using attendance and the level of proficiency reached.
+As each level is completed, the rate increases and additional payments are made for weddings and other special services and events

 We are always looking for new recruits

-It is expected that new choristers to the Children's choir attend at least one event each week and this is gradually built up to a fuller commitment until they join the Senior Singers.
+It is expected that new junior choristers attend at least one event each week, and this is gradually built up to a fuller commitment until they join the Senior Singers.

 Entry to the choir